 Note: The Internal Revenue Service generally does not consider Domestic Partners and their children eligible Dependents.
-Therefore, the value of the George Washington University's cost in covering a Domestic Partner may be imputed to the Employee as income.
-In addition, the share of the Employee's contribution that covers a Domestic Partner and their children may be paid using after-tax payroll deductions.
+Therefore, the value of the George Washington University's cost in covering a Domestic Partner may be imputed to the Participant as income.
+In addition, the share of the Participant's contribution that covers a Domestic Partner and their children may be paid using after-tax payroll deductions.

 Your contributions are subject to review and the George Washington University reserves the right to change your contribution amount from time to time.

-You can obtain current contribution rates by calling GW Benefits at (571) 553-8382 or logging onto Employer Website.
 Refer to https://hr.gwu.edu/benefits to view contribution rates.